 Unlike a file, the account includes metadata for the lifetime of the file.
-That lifetime is expressed in "tokens", which is a number of fractional native tokens, called lamports.
+That lifetime is expressed by a number of fractional native tokens called lamports.
 Accounts are held in validator memory and pay "rent" to stay there.
 Each validator periodically scans all accounts and collects rent.
 Any account that drops to zero lamports is purged.
 Accounts can also be marked rent-exempt if they contain a sufficient number of lamports.

->

-> In the same way that a Linux user uses a path to look up a file, a Solana client uses an address to look up an account.
+In the same way that a Linux user uses a path to look up a file, a Solana client uses an address to look up an account.
 The address is a 256-bit public key.

->

-> Transactions may include digital signatures corresponding to the accounts' public keys referenced by the transaction.
-When a corresponding digital signature is present it signifies that the holder of the account's private key signed and thus "authorized" the transaction and the account is then referred to as a signer.
+Transactions may include digital signatures corresponding to the accounts' public keys referenced by the transaction.
+Such signatures signify that the holder of the account's private key signed and thus "authorized" the transaction.
+In this case, the account is referred to as a signer.
 Whether an account is a signer or not is communicated to the program as part of the account's metadata.
 Programs can then use that information to make authority decisions.

->

-> Transactions can indicate that some of the accounts it references be treated as read-only accounts in order to enable parallel account processing between transactions.
+Transactions can indicate that some of the accounts it references be treated as read-only accounts in order to enable parallel account processing between transactions.
 The runtime permits read-only accounts to be read concurrently by multiple programs.
 If a program attempts to modify a read-only account, the transaction is rejected by the runtime.

->

-> storage size in bytes.
-The current maximum size of an account's data is 10
+The current maximum size of an account's data is 10 megabytes.

->

-> An account address can be any arbitrary 256 bit value, and there are mechanisms
+An account address can be any arbitrary 256 bit value, and there are mechanisms

 Accounts that have never been created via the system program can also be passed to programs.
 When an instruction references an account that hasn't been previously created, the program will be passed an account with no data and zero lamports that is owned by the system program.